cbrownstein-lambda/lambda-demo/content/en/docs/FAQs/what-can-lambda-cloud-be-used-for.md

 ---
-title: "What Can Lambda Cloud Be Used For?"
+title: "What can Lambda Cloud be used for?"
-linkTitle: "What Can Lambda Cloud Be Used For?"
+linkTitle: "What can Lambda Cloud be used for?"
-date: 2017-01-05
+date: 2022-06-09
 description: >
 ---